BuildYourOwnSinatra/BuildYourOwnSinatra/README.md

 gem install bourbon -v 3.2.4
 ```

-Then when booting takana, pass the path for the bourbon's sass to it:
+Then when booting takana pass the path for the bourbon's sass to it:

 ```sh
 takana . -i ~/.rbenv/versions/2.1.5/lib/ruby/gems/2.1.0/gems/bourbon-3.2.4/dist